Jakesta13/Percy_Rover_Image_Grab/README.md

 * NCR - Navigation Camera Right
 * NCL - Navigation Camera Left

-raw/color is the processing mode, raw is default if not defined
+> raw/color is the processing mode, raw is default if not defined.

-sol# is the sol you are requesting images from, optional.
+> sol# is the sol you are requesting images from.

+> You can specifiy any argument in any postion, all are optional.

-_NOTE: You must specifiy raw/color if you are trying to select a sol, at the time being._
+~~_NOTE: You must specifiy raw/color if you are trying to select a sol, at the time being._~~

 https://mars.nasa.gov/mars2020/multimedia/raw-images/

 ## To-do:
 * Allow more flexibility with options (E.g select images per page, and custom page count)
-* Allow arguments in any order by using --option-name (option)
+* ~~Allow arguments in any order by using --option-name (option)~~ - DONE!
-* Check SOL if it matches the requested SOL date, otherwise the RSS feed returns all SOLS for requested camera .. oof
+* ~~Check SOL if it matches the requested SOL date, otherwise the RSS feed returns all SOLS for requested camera .. oof~~  - DONE!
 * Learn more PHP.